mdn/temp-processes/issues.md

 ## Guidelines for reporting an issue

 [Issues](https://docs.github.com/en/github/managing-your-work-on-github/about-issues) are used to track bugs.
-An issue must be a single actionable task or a collection of multiple, related actionable tasks and must have a clear actionable outcome.
+An issue must be a single actionable task or a collection of related actionable tasks and must have a clear outcome.

 ### Before filing an issue

-If you've found a bug with either the content on MDN Web Docs or the platform, search the current open issues in the [relevant repository](/en-US/docs/MDN/Community/Contributing/Our_repositories) to ensure that someone has not already reported the issue.
+If you think you've found a bug with the content on MDN Web Docs or with the look and feel of the website, search the current open issues in the [relevant repository](/en-US/docs/MDN/Community/Contributing/Our_repositories) and make sure that nobody else reported the issue.

 ### Reporting an issue